-The Annette and Irwin Eskind Biomedical Library, which opened in 1994 adjacent to the main hospital, is home to traditional print materials and state-of-the-art electronic information.
-Housestaff can access the library's databases from anywhere via the Internet, and computer stations are located throughout the patient care units and clinics.
+The Annette and Irwin Eskind Biomedical Library, which opened in 1994 adjacent to the main hospital, is home to state-of-the-art electronic information.
+House staff can access the library's databases remotely at any time.
 The Library is also home to the Department of Medical Informatics, one of the most outstanding informatics programs in the nation.
-Through cooperation between Informatics and clinical departments, chiefly the Department of Medicine, Vanderbilt University Hospital has one of the most advanced electronic systems in the United States for both order entry and medical records.
+Through cooperation between informatics and clinical departments, chiefly the Department of Medicine, our informatics program has been a national leader in the use of electronic health records for clinical care and discovery.

-- Emphasis on bedside teaching.
+- A strong emphasis on bedside teaching.
 On all of our units, attending rounds are conducted at the bedside daily.

-- Significant growth of Departmental non-teaching services in order to ensure that the patients on the general medicine teaching service are those that provide the most education for house staff.
+- Significant growth of departmental non-teaching services in order to ensure that the patients on the general medicine teaching services provide the best educational experience for house staff.

-- MICU rounds led by a pulmonary/critical care attending that emphasize a team approach to care of the critically ill.
+- Multidisciplinary ICU rounds that emphasize a team approach to care of the critically ill.

-- Expansion of the primary care faculty (currently, there are approximately 100 clinical faculty in the Division of General Internal Medicine and Public Health) and reorganization of the ambulatory blocks for better teaching and an overall richer experience.
+- Continued expansion of the primary care faculty (currently, there are approximately 100 clinical faculty in the Division of General Internal Medicine and Public Health) and organization of the ambulatory rotations in a "4 + 2 block" system for better teaching and an overall richer experience.

 The Vanderbilt tradition fosters strong peer and faculty mentor relationships with emphasis on excellence in patient care, attention to detail, and a scholarly approach to clinical issues.
 The qualities we value most are intellectual curiosity, honesty, compassion, and genuine enthusiasm for learning and for sharing what has been learned.